Hiking Roys Peak for Sunrise

 It is necessary to bring your own drinking water as there is none along the way and drinking from the streams is ill-advised (mainly due to farming runoff).

-The hike to Roys Peak
+The Best Time to Hike Roys Peak

 The Roys Peak carpark sits at a mere 200m in elevation and the summit at a massive 1500m.
 This means in order to get those magnificent views you must climb almost 1300m in elevation and walk 8km one way!